Qbix/Db/README.md

   ))->fetchDbRows();

 // Now, $users is an array of
-// zero or more Users_User objects.
+// zero or more Users_User objects. 🌟
 ```

-### Relations
+### 🔗 Relations

 One of the things you will want to add to your models is the relationships between your tables.
 You can, of course, write your own methods, such as `$user->getArticles()`.
-However, you can also tell Qbix's database library about these relationships, and have it generate the code for you.
+However, you can also tell Qbix's database library about these relationships and have it generate the code for you. 📚

 The place to set this up is your model's `setUp()` method, where you can fill in your own code.
 Here, you would use the `$this->hasOne(...)` and `$this->hasMany(...)` methods to tell Qbix about the relationships between your models.
 Below is an example: